 However, other factors also might play a role in these outcomes.

 How much weight should I gain during pregnancy?

-Your pre-pregnancy weight and BMI is important to consider when determining how much weight you need to gain during pregnancy.
+It's important to consider your pre-pregnancy weight and BMI when determining how much weight you need to gain during pregnancy.
 Work with your health care provider to find out what's best for you and to manage your weight throughout pregnancy.